PolRF/LM/README.md

 ## Project Overview

-This repository is mainly created for educational purposes (mainly my own), with an emphasis on the practical implementation of state-of-the-art (SOTA) language models papers, utilizing the PyTorch library.
+This repository is mainly created for educational purposes (mainly my own), with an emphasis on the practical implementation of state-of-the-art (SOTA) language model papers, using the PyTorch library.

 The main goal of this project is to provide a comprehensive and detailed implementation of the most recent and popular language models, such as GPT-2, Llama 2, Mistral, and others, as well as to provide a detailed explanation of the underlying concepts and mechanisms of these models.